Clap-o-meter: History

 One of the first appearances of a clap-o-meter was in 1956, on the British TV game show Opportunity Knocks, developed and presented by Hughie Green.
 The clap-o-meter itself was a wooden box labelled "Audience Reaction Indicator".
 The prop is now part of the collection of the National Media Museum, in Bradford.
 Clap-o-meters were used in many other TV shows and at live events.

 In 1989, Green unsuccessfully attempted to sue the New Zealand Broadcasting Corporation for copyright infringement over a similar programme.
 The clap-o-meter was one of the distinctive features of the format by which Green sought to define it as copyrightable.
 The courts found that a loose format defined by catchphrases and accessories, such as the clap-o-meter, was not copyrightable.

 Clap-o-meters continue to be used.
 They are often regarded as a novelty or item of amusement rather than an accurate method to measure popularity.
 Even so, they are sometimes used to judge winners in fairly serious competitions such as battle of the bands competitions.
 In politics, a politician's popularity is sometimes gauged by the applause they achieve when giving speeches.
 News organisations sometimes use the concept of a clap-o-meter to gauge popularity of a politician or of components of a politician's overall message.

 Clap-o-meter software is also available for computers and mobile devices.
 The software uses the device's microphone or audio input to determine the level of applause.

 Authenticity

 Quite often a clap-o-meter is a complete sham, having no real sound measuring equipment at all.
 It is, instead, manipulated by a person, based on their estimation of the audience reaction.
 This is normally done semi-openly, with the audience under little or no illusion that the clap-o-meter is genuine.
 This was apparently the case on Opportunity Knocks, where the clap-o-meter was not used to actually determine the winners and was disclaimed with the phrase "Remember, folks!
-The clap-o-meter is just for fun!".
+The clap-o-meter is just for fun!."

+Modern software attempts to address these accuracy issues through digital signal processing.
+While simple mobile tools often rely on single-point "peak-hold" decibel (dB) levels—which are susceptible to distortion from singular loud noises or proximity to the microphone—advanced implementations utilize Root mean square (RMS) integration and weighted algorithms.
+By normalizing sound input on a scale (typically 0–10) and using calibration phases to account for ambient room noise, these systems calculate "applause intensity" over a set duration.
+This provides a more representative measurement of collective audience response compared to uncalibrated handheld devices, especially when fed by multiple microphones via a mixing console or audio interface.